-When consumers shop around for homeowner’s insurance most only get a quote based on the amount of their loan.
-Here lies the problem, even though your mortgage company would be okay with you insuring to only cover the loan (their interest) you would be doing yourself a gross disservice, the reason being is, the amount you purchased your home for and the amount it would cost to replace your home are two different amounts and most times are at opposite ends of the spectrum.
+When consumers shop around for homeowner’s insurance, most only get a quote based on their loan amount.
+Here lies the problem, even though your mortgage company would be okay with you insuring only to cover the loan (their interest), you would be doing yourself a gross disservice, the reason being is the amount you purchased your home for and the amount it would cost to replace your home are two different amounts and most times are at opposite ends of the spectrum.

-In order to avoid customers from being under insured and possibly suing insurance companies for the difference it would cost to replace a home, insurance companies require that most homes be insured at Replacement Cost.
-Unless you are in the insurance industry some terms may be foreign to you to say the least.
-Terms such as Replacement Cost or Actual Cash Value are sometimes hard for even insurance professionals to explain to clients.
+Insurance companies require that most homes be insured at Replacement Cost to avoid customers being underinsured and possibly suing insurance companies for the difference it would cost to replace a home.
+Unless you are in the insurance industry, some terms may be foreign.
+Words such as Replacement Cost or Actual Cash Value are sometimes hard for insurance professionals to explain to clients.

 So let’s break down one term at a time.
-The term Replacement Cost for the most part is exactly what is says, it’s the type of policy that would cover to replace your home in the event of a total loss.
-The most common type of these policies are known as an HO3 Homeowner Policy, this policy covers damage to your home up to the replacement of your home if deemed necessary, including debris removal, for instance, if there is a fire to your home that results in a total loss, your policy would pay to have your home rebuilt to its original state prior to the loss.
+The term Replacement Cost, for the most part, is precisely what it says; it’s the type of policy that would cover replacing your home in the event of a total loss.
+The most common type of these policies is an HO3 Homeowner Policy.
+This policy covers damage to your home and the replacement of your home if deemed necessary, including debris removal.
+For instance, if a fire in your home results in a total loss, your policy would pay to have your home rebuilt to its original state before the flop.

-Actual Cash Value is a little more complicated to define but for the most part has been narrowed down to mean the cost to replace with new property of like and quality less depreciation, depreciation meaning the decrease in value due to wear and tear.
-Sounds simple enough but many have seen that a grey area exist with this type of coverage, because determining depreciation can be tricky.
-These types of policy are called HO8 / Actual Cash Value policies and are usually geared toward older homes.
+Actual Cash Value is a little more complicated to define but, for the most part, has been narrowed down to mean the cost to replace with new property of like and quality less depreciation, depreciation implying the decrease in value due to wear and tear.
+It sounds simple enough, but many have seen that a grey area exists with this type of coverage because determining depreciation can be tricky.
+These policies are called HO8 / Actual Cash Value policies and are usually geared toward older homes.
 These policies also have limited water and theft coverage.

-The most important thing is that you have adequate coverage in the event there is a total loss, enough to not only satisfy your home loan but also to replace your home if the need arises.
-The difference in price to have a Replacement Cost policy versus an Actual Cash Value policy is minimal and could save you thousands in out of pocket expenses.
+The most important thing is that you have adequate coverage if there is a total loss, enough to satisfy your home loan and replace your home if the need arises.
+The difference in price to have a Replacement Cost policy versus an Actual Cash Value policy is minimal and could save you thousands in out-of-pocket expenses.
 Your home is your biggest asset; make sure you protect it.Continue Reading

-An H-03 (most common type of policy)normally comes with replacement cost on the structure, an example of this is you have roof damage the field adjuster meets you at the property to access the damage he does not know what your policy contains.
-Let me do hypothetical example.
-You have roof damage, to replace is $15,000 dollar he will take out the deductible and then he looks at age and wear and tear and actual cash value will deduct another amount for the depreciation, if you have replacement cost it will be the full amount to replace the roof minus your deductible.
+An H-03 (the most common type of policy) typically comes with a replacement cost on the structure.
+For example, if you have roof damage, the field adjuster meets you at the property to assess the damage.
+He does not know what your policy contains.
+Let me give a hypothetical example.
+You have roof damage; to replace it is $15,000.
+Dollar, he will take out the deductible, look at age, wear and tear, and actual cash value, and deduct another amount for the depreciation.
+If you have a replacement cost, the total amount to replace the roof will be minus your deductible.

-Most common were you have to make this critical decision is on personal property coverage (t.v., furniture, and everything that is not attached to the structure).
-Most people do not know if they have it or not until you have the claim an it is to late.
-Like the structure the field adjuster does not know what you have but he will make to list actual cash value and replacement cost.
-Best way I explain it to customers when you have to go and replace your property do you want to buy it new or go to salvation army or yard sales.
+Personal property coverage (t.v., furniture, and everything not attached to the structure) is the most common where you must make this critical decision.
+Most people do not know if they have it until they have the claim, and it is too late.
+Like the structure, the field adjuster does not know what you have, but he will list the actual cash value and replacement cost.
+The best way I explain it to customers is when you have to go and replace your property, do you want to buy it new or go to salvation army or yard sales?

-There are many different options in your policy make sure you have the right coverages or make sure you are not paying for something you don’t need.
-Contact your agent today or give Lock Insurance a call we would be happy to review your current coverage even if you are not a current client.Continue Reading
+There are many different options in your policy.
+Ensure you have the right coverages, or you are not paying for something you don’t need.
+Contact your agent today or give Lock Insurance a call.
+We would happily review your coverage even if you are not an existing client.Continue Reading